Raknoche/Raknoche.github.io/_posts/2017-02-05-Automatic-Image-Quality-Assessment.md

 {% include math.html %}

-Over the past three weeks, I've been consulting on a data science project for AptDeco.com.
+Over the past three weeks, I've been consulting on a data science project for [AptDeco.com](https://www.aptdeco.com/).
 AptDeco is a peer-to-peer online marketplace for buying and selling used furniture.
 The website simplifies the resale process by handling all of the logistics for its users.
 The AptDeco team fills in any missing details about the furniture, creates high quality listings on their website, and even delivers the furniture when it's purchased.

-The first step of creating a listing on AptDeco.com is to submit a picture of the furniture.
+The first step of creating a listing on AptDeco is to submit a picture of the furniture.
 The editors at AptDeco will review the pictures, and decide if they are of high enough quality to be edited and displayed on the front page of the listing.
-Unfortunately, many of the submitted images are low quality, and can't be displayed in the online store.
+Unfortunately, 75% of the submitted images are low quality, and can't be displayed on the front of a listing.
 This means that AptDeco's team spends a large amount of time sifting through low quality pictures and requesting improvements from their users.
-In addition to the time sink of this process, some users never submit better images, leading to a lost sale for AptDeco and its users.
+In addition to the amount of time this takes, some users never submit better images, leading to a lost sale for AptDeco and its users.

 With this in mind, I created DecoRater &mdash; an algorithm for automatically assessing the quality of furniture images on AptDeco.com.
 DecoRater provides immediate feedback to AptDeco users, increasing the odds that they will submit high quality images for their listings.
 DecoRater can also be used behind the scenes, to reduce the number of low-quality photos that the AptDeco team has to sift through, and to flag listings which are in high need of editor intervention.

-In this post, I'll explain how I created DecoRater from ground up.
+In this post, I'll explain how I created DecoRater from the ground up.
 The discussion will include:

 * [Choosing an Appropriate Model](#ChoosingAModel)
 * [Extracting Different Color Spaces From an Image](#ColorSpaces)